JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 ## Cross-platform code

-Define the classes and interfaces you are going to implement.
+Define the classes and interfaces you are going to implement in the common code.

-1. In the `commonMain/kotlin` directory, create the structure `org/jetbrains/base64`.
+1. In the `commonMain/kotlin` directory, create the `org/jetbrains/base64` package.
-2. Create the `Base64.kt` file in the new directory.
+2. Create the `Base64.kt` file in the new package.
-3. Define the `Base64Encoder` interface that converts bytes to bytes in the `Base64` format:
+3. Define the `Base64Encoder` interface that converts bytes to the `Base64` format:

     ```kotlin
     package org.jetbrains.base64